What is a Covered Call?

 Scenario 3: Stock price decreases to $90.

-In this case, the call option will expire similar to scenario 1.
+In such a case, the call option will expire similarly to scenario 1.
 The stock will lose $10 per share in value, but the call premium of $3 per share will partially offset the loss.
 Thus, your final loss will be $7 per share.